Unlocking the Power of B2B Influencer Marketing

 There is a misconception that influencer marketing is solely a business-to-consumer (B2C) tool.
 But the use of influencers in business-to-business (B2B) marketing is on the rise.

-Traditional approaches often view B2B marketing as either highly technical or overly rational, thereby missing out on creating authentic, engaging content.
+Traditional approaches often view B2B marketing as either highly technical or overly rational, thereby missing the opportunity to create authentic, engaging content.
 But Friday’s truck buyer is the same person as Saturday’s car buyer.
-One of the most memorable B2B truck ads would hold pride of place amongst the best B2C car ads - Jean Claude van Damme’s iconic take on precision reverse driving, as he does the splits between two Volvo trucks going backwards.
+One of the most memorable B2B truck ads would hold pride of place amongst the best B2C car ads: Jean-Claude Van Damme’s iconic demonstration of precision as he does the splits between two Volvo trucks moving backwards.

-This gap in understanding and implementation hinders many businesses from fully leveraging B2B influencers to connect on a personal level with decision-makers.
-Consequently, the potential for authentic engagement and education through influencers remains largely unrealized.
+This gap in understanding and implementation hinders many businesses from fully leveraging B2B influencers to connect with decision-makers on a personal level.
+Consequently, the potential for authentic engagement and education through influencers remains largely unrealised.

-But without a shift towards recognizing the human element in B2B interactions and the potential of influencer marketing to address that, businesses risk remaining stagnant and disconnected from these sorts of emerging marketing trends.
+But without a shift towards recognising the human element in B2B interactions and the potential of influencer marketing to address it, businesses risk remaining stagnant and disconnected from these emerging marketing trends.

 "People buy from people," Yulia Edirisinghe, Agency Lead AUNZ, TikTok

-One of the challenges of maintaining human authenticity in B2B influencer campaigns, is the rapid uptake of Artificial Intelligence (AI) as a versatile tool offering unprecedented capabilities to optimize engagement and streamline operations.
-But AI can personalize content on a granular level, ensuring that marketing messages are both relevant and timely.
+One of the challenges of maintaining human authenticity in B2B influencer campaigns is the rapid uptake of Artificial Intelligence (AI) as a versatile tool offering unprecedented capabilities to optimise engagement and streamline operations.
+But AI can personalise content on a granular level, ensuring that marketing messages are both relevant and timely.
 This allows brands to hone in on specific decision-makers, serving them tailored content that addresses their immediate needs.
 AI can transform influencer campaigns into dynamic conversations that reflect the natural rhythm of B2B decision-making cycles.

-Platforms like TikTok, once relegated to the realm of consumer interactions, are now recognized as powerhouses for B2B communication.
+Platforms like TikTok, once relegated to consumer interactions, are now recognised as powerhouses for B2B communication.
 The platform excels in blending entertainment and education – or "edutainment" – to craft authentic narratives that resonate with professional audiences.

 "It's the narrative, the story, that people connect with," Bryce Coombe, Managing Director, Hypetap